gaycodegal/simple-zig-wasm-synthesizer/README.md

 In its current state, it could be used to play short sound effects for online games.
 The code size is at last check ~5kb in js + wasm, or 2.6kb zipped.
 The audio it generates is 45kb/s 8bit audio.

+- Play different notes from a note bank
+- Play different waveforms from a waveform bank

 ### Soon

-- use multiple different wave forms in one sound effect
+- Use memory.grow as appropriate
+- Music player which doesn't suffer the length limitations of audiobuffer, instead using AudioWorklet

 ### Later

-- Music player which doesn't suffer the length limitations of audiobuffer, instead using AudioWorklet
 - Make music be able to use notes and sfx alike to play music
 - Make an optional file format for the music